By the RZRecords Editorial Collective

 Shifting the Perspective: From Texture to Centerpiece

 Usually, field recordings are used as "ear candy" or intros for drone or black metal tracks.
 However, the most radical move a creator can make is to let the recording stand alone.
+All you need to do is crank the volume up, sit quietly, observe the sound, how it behaves, filling the acoustic space with a sudden, lush warmth.
+Let it assault you.

 When you remove the "musical" accompaniment, you leave the listener in a state of deep listening.
 You aren't just hearing a place; you are experiencing the sonic document of a moment that will never happen exactly the same way again.
 This is the pure, ultimate form of minimalism.